All Episodes

 I no longer respect the profession.

-Everyone should be ashamed of themselves, but they won't be, and that last line has to do with the media and the Jackson trial.
+And that last line has to do with the media and the Jackson trial.

 And I don't know any of you who saw all the testimony or trial.

-You know, juror said she believed the mother had taught her children to lie to gain money or favors from celebrities.
+You know, a juror said she believed the mother had taught her children to lie to gain money or favors from celebrities.

 She said, as a mother, the values that she's taught her kids, it's hard for me to comprehend, the juror said.

-I I wouldn't want any of my children to lie for their own gain.
+I wouldn't want any of my children to lie for their own gain.

-I didn't hear one pundit ever address that fact during the course of the trial that the mother was out there lying and setting her kids up to go out and run a scam.
+I didn't hear one pundit ever address that fact during the course of the trial, that the mother was out there lying and setting her kids up to go out and run a scam.

 Can he withstand this assault?